2010 Census Required Answers | is your information safe?

 Almost every mailbox in the United States is going to receive a form from the 2010 Census this week.
 The U.S. Constitution requires a census of the country every 10 years – and those numbers help determine everything from congressional representation to educational funding.
-Filling out the form takes 10 minutes – less than a personal loan application – and is incredibly important.
+Filling out the form takes 10 minutes – less than a personal loa form – and is incredibly important.
 So what are the census required answers?
 Is your information safe?
 And what happens with the data?

 Census required answers – what to tell the Census Bureau